-St. Simons is a town (population 15,000) on St. Simons Island, one of four barrier islands known as the Golden Isles along Georgia's southern coast.
+St. Simons (population 15,500) sits on St. Simons Island, one of four barrier islands known as the Golden Isles along Georgia's southern coast.
 The town and the island are most often simply called St. Simons Island, and they captivate nearly everyone who visits.

 The island was once the home of John Wesley, the founder of the Methodist Church, and early settlers grew cotton and rice.
 These days St. Simons Island is an upscale resort and home to professional athletes, a national television correspondent or two and at least one retired U.S. senator.

-The cost of living is 14% above the national average.
+The cost of living is 40% above the national average.
 The crime rate is below the national average, and about half of the residents are age 45 or better.
-Most of them call themselves Republicans.
-Fifty-five percent of locals have at least a four year college degree.
-St. Simons has grown by 11% during the last decade.
+Most locals call themselves Republicans.
+Fifty-five percent of residents have at least a four year college degree.
+St. Simons has grown 19% during the last decade.

 The median home price is $650,000, reflecting a 33% increase since last year, and residential architectural styles include Spanish Mission, Cracker and Tutor Revival.
 Many dwellings are large and beautiful, boasting sweeping water views that inspire the senses and sooth the soul.

 With its Southern charm and canopy lanes, St. Simons Island, as one writer put it, seems the perfect setting for a William Faulkner novel or a Tennessee Williams' play.
 It exudes understated privilege and boasts a history punctuated by attempted Spanish invasions, American Revolution battles, German incursions and slave rebellions.